 You will not find a giant selection of stores in Europeum, but you can find stores such as Muller, Triumph, and Pepco.
 The latter is a very cheap store for clothes and all sorts of accessories for the house.
 The quality might not be the best, but it is a store many people enjoy!

 Metro stop: Blaha Luja tér (red metro)

-Mammut is a quite large shopping mall consisting of two buildings at the Buda side, close to Szena square (near the red metro).
+Mammut is a large shopping mall with two buildings at the Buda side, close to Szena square (near the red metro).
 It is easy to reach due to the metro and tram lines four and six stopping outside the mall entrance.
 This has been considered an overclass shopping mall for a long time, but as most of the brands here are normal international brands, the prices are similar to elsewhere in Budapest.

 There are many useful stores in the mall, and if you need a pharmacy, that is also found in the mall.
 Would you like a VIP cinema experience?
 There is a cinema in the mall where you can watch the newest blockbuster movies from Hollywood, and there are some VIP rooms available if you want more luxury added to the cinema experience.

 Mom Park is a mall on the Buda side at a location quite hard to find for tourists.
 It isn’t really hard to find, but this isn’t a mall you will bump into while walking the streets of Budapest or while exploring the famous attractions and sights of Budapest.

 MOM Park is quite a normal mall, but it is smaller than many of the others, and it feels a bit more exclusive than most of the other malls in Budapest.
 It is suitable for those who want to park their car within the mall and then shop in a tiny selection of stores such as Butlers, Müller, SPAR, H&M, Tchibo, and then continue by eating in Vapiano, McDonald’s, Wasabi, or maybe taste the local kebab.